jsgraydon/jsgraydon/README.md

 - 👋 Hi, I’m @jsgraydon (he/him)
 - 👀 I’m interested in rare disease pharmacology
-- 🌱 I’m currently learning machine learning for pharmacometric analysis
+- 🌱 I’m currently at pursuing an MA in Biotechnology at Columbia University
-- 💞️ I’m looking to collaborate on machine learning
+- 💞️ I’m looking to collaborate on machine learning for pharmacometric analysis
 - ⚡ Fun fact: I collect rocks, gems, and minerals

 <!---